 Hanson’s historical argument was meant to show that Hempel’s equation of explanation to subsumption under a lawful generalization was based on a mistaken ideal of science: many actual scientific theories—Hanson gave the example of quantum mechanics - could explain phenomena, without having predictive capacity.

 Hanson, Scheffler, Scriven and Yolton all criticized the introduced conditions of adequacy for scientific explanation that had been introduced by Hempel and Oppenheim.
 The effect of this criticism was two-fold.
 First, it focused part of the attention in philosophy of science on Hempel and Oppenheim’s paper, and as a result also on the concept “explanation” and on the examples and intuitions which Hempel and Oppenheim had introduced.
 “Studies in the Logic of Explanation” became an important point of reference, a paper that exemplified a particular image of science.
 Because several critics at the end of 1950s identified the 1948 paper as a reference point, the paper became the “received view” on a question that had not been a matter of intellectual concern for philosophers of science before the paper was written.
 The question what the structure of scientific explanation is, emerged as a standard question in philosophy of science through the debate that resulted from the paper.
 Second, the early critics quickly expanded the possible examples and intuitions relevant to the analysis of scientific explanation.
 Scheffler’s paper added the causal counter-example, Scriven’s criticism added the intuition of explanation as intelligibility, and Hanson added the statistics of quantum mechanics.
-At the beginning of the 1940s it was not important to call specific examples of science “explanations”, but by the end of the 1950s there were a whole collection of examples of “explanations in science” that had to be accounted for in the philosophical reasoning over science.
+At the beginning of the 1940s it was not important to call specific examples of science “explanations”, but by the end of the 1950s there were a whole collection of examples of “explanations in science” that had to be accounted for in the philosophical reasoning about science.
 None of the early critics questioned Hempel’s central assumption, that explanation is an aim of science.
 As a result, this assumption, which originated from Nagel’s coursework on Aristotle, silently shaped all further discussion.